tom-johnsen/metalfpga/README.md

 # metalfpga

 A Verilog-to-Metal (MSL) compiler for GPU-based hardware simulation.
-Compiles a subset of Verilog HDL into Metal Shading Language compute kernels, enabling fast hardware prototyping and validation on Apple GPUs.
+Parses and lowers a large, practical subset of Verilog (spanning RTL and common testbench semantics) into Metal Shading Language compute kernels, enabling fast hardware prototyping and validation on Apple GPUs.

-**Current Status**: v0.4+ (in active development) - Event scheduling, system tasks, procedural tasks, and switch-level modeling added.
-Full generate/loop coverage, signed arithmetic, and 4-state logic support. **225 passing test cases** in `verilog/pass/`.
+**Current Status**: v0.5 — Compiler/codegen coverage includes match-3 operators (`===`, `!==`, `==?`, `!=?`), power operator (`**`), and procedural part-select assignment.
+Extensive support for generate/loops, 4-state logic, signed arithmetic, system tasks, timing controls, and switch-level primitives. **228+ compiler tests** pass in `verilog/pass/`. **GPU runtime execution and validation are the next milestone.**

 ## What is this?

 metalfpga is a "GPGA" (GPU-based FPGA) compiler that:
-- Parses synthesizable Verilog RTL
+- Parses Verilog RTL and testbench constructs
 - Flattens module hierarchy through elaboration
 - Generates Metal compute shaders for GPU execution
-- Emits host-side stubs (runtime wiring is still TODO)
+- Emits host-side runtime scaffolding

+**Current phase:** MSL codegen is in place; GPU runtime dispatch/validation is in development.

 This allows FPGA designers to prototype and validate hardware designs on GPUs before synthesis to actual hardware, leveraging massive parallelism for fast simulation.